 Routinely we have been fed an abundance of sugar syrup and pollen supplement by our beekeeper in early spring.
-He also jumbles us about, inspecting our household.
+We are also jumbled about, as our household is inspecting.
 All this stimulates us to get moving, which often is good for both us and our beekeeper.
 Our economy, as it were, gets a shot in the arm.
 We reply by beginning to rear brood.
 Each of us is better fed than usual this time of year, the temperature in the colony is raised, and young bees become abundant in the expectation of more brood to feed and the honey flow to come.

 Because of this stimulation (help from above), however, our food consumption dramatically increases.
 After all, we must put a lot of reserve investment (honey and stored pollen) into sustaining this economic (population) growth.
 The concept is this will all be to our advantage when the honey flow begins, for we’ll be better able to take advantage of the future nectar to be produced.

 As good as we feel, however due to this souped-up situation, the board of directors always is somehow uneasy under these circumstances.
 For even though we’re prospering as never before, the directors know we’re running on the ragged edge of disaster.
 This is a real fear.
 It happened last year to a colony just down the road.
 It’s beekeeper was informed about the value of feeding bees to stimulate them to make more honey.
-He did just that.
-But after some time, he discontinued the food supply either because he ran low of funds or perhaps his bees were forgotten in the rush of daily human activity.
+But after some time, the food supply was discontinued either because funds became scarce or perhaps we bees were forgotten in the rush of daily human activity.

-Unfortunately, he stopped feeding just as our sisters were in high gear.
-The colony’s growth, continued as the already burgeoning population clamored for more and more food.
+Unfortunately, feeding was stopped just as our sisters were in high gear.
+The colony’s growth, however, continued and the already burgeoning population clamored for more and more food.
 When it became apparent that none was forthcoming, and to make matters worse, the spring weather deteriorated into a late snowstorm, brood rearing finally came to a halt.
-Help finally arrived, but too late.
-Even though our sisters were forced into a frenzy of eating excess eggs and larvae to sustain themselves, the colony’s condition continued to decline.
-The population starved agonizingly slowly over the next few weeks.
+Our sisters were forced into a frenzy of eating excess eggs and larvae to sustain themselves, and the colony’s condition continued to decline.
+The population starved agonizingly and slowly over the next few weeks.
 The last sister tucked her head into a cell never to draw it out again just as the weather cleared, bringing forth the first few flowers of spring with their precious nectar.

-This is the sad tale of what can happen when we are fed indiscrimintantly and unthinkingly in the spring.
-Feeding is a powerful tool, but it is also a two-edged sword that can backfire with tragic results.
+This is the sad tale of what can happen when we are fed indiscriminately and unthinkingly in the spring.
+Stimulative feeding is a powerful tool, but it is also a two-edged sword that can backfire with tragic results.
 And it seems to us that those who would manipulate the human economy, whether asked to or not, and believe that all help from above is good, might take a lesson from our experience.
-They can look like a beekeeper who expects something from nothing when managing his honey bees.
+They can look like a beekeeper who expects something from nothing when managing honey bees.

 A.m.
 (Apis mellifera)